 Zazzle (people can personalize your designs with their name on here, which seems very Nana friendly indeed!)

-I feel like Fine Art America is more of a site to sell your “portfolio” work and society6 sorta gives me that vibe too.
+I feel like Fine Art America is more of a site to sell your “portfolio” work, especially with the 25 artwork limit for free accounts.
+For less definable reasons society6 sorta gives me that vibe too.
 So you may prefer to take a more traditional approach with those guys and just upload your serious art.

 Where to Get Things to Manipulate into Stuff to Sell: